Tips for how to gain repeat business, again and again.

-Of course it takes a bit of dosh to get things going but you’ll find once these systems are in place, most of them can be automated and run in the background without any input as the business owner.
+Of course, it takes a bit of dosh to get things going but you’ll find once these systems are in place, most of them can be automated and run in the background without any input from the business owner.

 It also means you’re not just swimming.
 Waiting for some arbitrary holiday or seasonal event to come along where you end up blowing a bunch of cash to ramp up revenue.

 Plan.
 Implement.
 Scale.
 Succeed.